danjulio/tCam/tCam/enclosure/readme.md

 #### Parts

 1. Electronics as described in the main tCam respository
 2. 3.7V Li-Ion 18650 cell with Sparkfun/Adafruit connector pin-out.
+For example this battery from [Adafruit](https://www.adafruit.com/product/1781).
 3. Two 0.1" wide zip-ties to secure the battery.
 4. Nylon stand-offs, screws, nuts and washers.
 I kludged together the stand-offs from two cheap kits I had from Amazon.
 You'll need 2 or 4 to mount tCam-Mini, 4 to mount gCore and 4 to hold the front and back together.
 See below for the lengths I cobbled together.